-I was skeptical at first about visiting Lucerne during the winter, but this Swiss city ended being one my favorite weekend trips.
+At first I was skeptical about visiting Lucerne in winter, but this Swiss city ended being one my favorite trips.
 Our winter weekend in Lucerne was especially memorable because the buildings were so beautiful sprinkled in snow.
 Exploring the surrounding area and seeing the Alps completely white was simply magical.

 During the off season, many hotels have incentives if you book direct.
 Our hotel, Altstadt Hotel Krone Luzern included complimentary Tell-Passes with our booking.
 We were lucky and got a room with a window facing the small square below.
 Altstadt was the perfect choice for us with its central location, but I’d book with them for the Tell-Pass alone.
 Be sure to double check with the hotel about their winter promotions.

 We were determined to explore the Alps and make the most of the Tell-Passes, even if it was a little snowy.
 Rigi’s website has live cameras so you can scope out the visibly from the top of the mountain.
 It didn’t look promising, but we decided to go for it.
 We took a boat from Lucerne to Vitzau and then a train and a gondola to get up to Rigi Klum.
 I couldn’t see a thing!
 I could barely see ten feet in front of me much less breathtaking views of the lake and the Alps.
 The boat portion was still beautiful though and you could watch all the snowy Swiss towns dotted along the shore pass by from the warmth of the boat.

 When we got back to Lucerne, we spent the rest of the day exploring the city.
 Along the river, you can’t miss the Chapel Bridge or Kapellbrücke.
 As you walk across one of the oldest wooden bridges in Europe, be sure to look up to see paintings with scenes from Swiss history.